 - Level: What is the level of the course?
-Is it a foundational, elementary-level course or does the course build on foundational knowledge gained from earlier studies?
+Is it at the introductory elementary level within a department or at a more advanced level?

 - Prerequisites: Must you have attained a certain class standing (e.g., junior level) or completed certain courses before you can enroll in the course?

 - Sequence: Is the course part of a yearlong sequence?
 If it is part of a sequence, it may cover only part of the comparable UW–Madison course, especially if it is offered at a quarter-system school.
-Avoid these courses at quarter schools if you are seeking a direct equivalent.
+Avoid these courses at quarter schools.

-- Direct Equivalent: Does the course cover the content and learning outcomes of a UW–Madison course?
+- Direct Equivalent: Does the course cover the content of a UW–Madison course?
 Is it offered at the same level with similar prerequisites?
 If so, the course may transfer as a direct equivalent.